Zheoni/nnl/README.md

 There are examples in the `programs` directory.

-The `nnl` directory is a python package that can be used to embed the language in other project, the `nn` executable is just a front end for the package.
+The `nnl` directory is a python package that can be used to embed the language in other project.
+The `nn` executable is just a front end for the package that allows the user to run neural networks files with some options.